frederic-perez/AmE-dictionary/data/dictionary.md

 __leg up__ _idiom_ :two: __1__ Literally, a boost from another person that enables one to reach something that one could not reach on one.s own. _Give me a leg up so I can reach the dishes on the top shelf._ __2__ An advantage in a situation or over another person. _Getting certifications will definitely give you a leg up in the IT industry._ _Area’s 2 reigning congressmen have leg up on funding._ _That might give me a leg up._
 __leg warmer__ _n_
 __leg work__ _idiom_ :two::hammer:
+__legal eagle__ _idiom_ An especially clever, aggressive, or skillful attorney. _I might be considered something of a legal eagle now, but I had to work for years to get enough experience to build my reputation._
 __legal tack__
 __legerdemain__ _n_ :five: __1__ Sleight of hand. __2__ A display of skill and adroitness.
 __legerity__ _n_ Physical or mental quickness; nimbleness; agility.